- Genes, mutations, and cancer risk

 Prophylactic (preventive) surgery

 Prophylactic (preventive) surgery is another option in some cases.
-For example, some women at high risk for getting ovarian cancer may decide to have their ovaries removed once they’ve had their children.
+For example, some women at high risk for ovarian cancer may decide to have their ovaries removed once they’ve had their children.

 Changes in lifestyle factors